monicakr1/DH110/README.md

 <b> Description <b>

 Tending to a garden is one of the best ways to keep seniors active and engaged.
 It can aid in mobile dexterity, ease anxiety, improve mood and among other health benefits.
-I aim to apply Nielsen's 10 Heurisitics between two prominent websites/blogs that target those seeking self-sufficiency particularly gardening.
-My objective is to provide suggestions for a format more accessible for seniors and the users at large by facilitating the navigation of information presented.
+I aim to apply Nielsen's 10 Heurisitics between two blog sites targeting individuals who seek a self-sufficient lifestyle particularly in the interest of gardening.
+My objective is to suggest formatting that may render these sites to be more accessible for seniors and the users at large.

 ## Morning Chores
 https://morningchores.com